Dollar's strength to be short-lived; volatility and weakness ahead - Reuters poll

 “There have been investors wondering if their short dollar positions were sensible in the current environment.
 And you’ve just seen some short-covering of dollars certainly.”

-Other currencies such as the Japanese yen and the Swiss franc, which are widely considered as safe bets, have gained this year against the dollar.
+Other currencies such as the Japanese yen JPY= and the Swiss franc CHF=, which are widely considered as safe bets, have gained this year against the dollar.

 That trend was predicted to be in play in the near-term.